Roe: South Africa

 People in KwaZulu-Natal consume fish roe in the form of slightly sour curry or battered and deep fried.

 Americas

 Brazil

 In southern Brazil, in particular in the litoral parts of the state of Santa Catarina (from Azorean colonization), mullet roesacks are consumed deep-fried or pan-seared by the locals.

 Canada

-In the province of New Brunswick, roe (caviare) of the Atlantic sturgeon is harvested from the Saint John river.
+Roe is extracted from sturgeon, salmon, sea urchins, etc. Herring roe sacs are also extracted mainly for export to Japan (as kazunoko q.v.).
+But spawned herring roe was also traditional foodstuff for indigenous people of British Columbia.